jake-dexter/goblin-shooter/README.md

 ## Status
 This project is a prototype developed to explore environment design, AI behaviour, and shooting mechanics in Unity.
 No further development is planned.

-## Download
-This project is available to download on itch.io at this link: https://jake-dexter.itch.io/goblin-shooter